-We are looking for two highly motivated postdoctoral scientists or research associates!
+We are looking for highly motivated postdoctoral scientists or research associates!

-The two positions, funded for at least 2 years by ANR and FRM, are available to work on two distinct projects on the neuronal control of movement, with a focus on descending circuits for locomotion and body movements in health and post-traumatic contexts.
+Two positions, funded for at least 2 years by ANR and ERC, are available to work on two distinct projects on the neuronal control of movement, with a focus on descending circuits for locomotion and body movements in health and post-traumatic contexts.
 Candidates will in particular investigate :

-Project 2: the genetic determinants underlying the diversity and specialization of brain neurons with spinal projections, using genetic lineage tracing, viral tracings, and single-nucleus transcriptomics.
+Project 2: the genetic determinants underlying the diversity and specialization of descending brainstem neurons, by combining cell-specific labelling with detailed anatomical mapping and single-nucleus transcriptomics.

-For these positions, you should hold a PhD, should be interested in the organization of motor circuits and have some (yes, some is largely enough, you will also learn from us!) of the following qualifications:
+For these positions, you should hold a PhD, should be interested in the organization of motor circuits and have some of the following qualifications:

 - Experimental work on transgenic mice (both projects);